neuralpain/qbactivator/README.md

 > - Enabled transcript log to trace errors encountered during the runtime of the activator
 > - Disabled bandwidth calculation
 > - Code refactoring, minor bug fixes and improvements
->
-> *v0.21.2*
-> - Fix validation bug on local patch files
-> - Fix bug preventing launch of QuickBooks POS application after installation
-> - Minor bug fixes

 ### Release Breakdown

 Each release of qbactivator comes with 3 packages:

-- <code>**qbactivator-[version][.zip][download]**</code> – the complete release which contains all the files necessary to activate the QuickBooks POS software **offline**.
-Also contains the LICENSE and README.
+- <code>**qbactivator-[version][.zip][download]**</code>: the complete release which contains all the files necessary to activate the QuickBooks POS software **offline**.
+It also includes the LICENSE and README.
-- <code>**qbactivator-[version][.min.zip][download_min]**</code> – a lightweight release ZIP package (take note of the `.min` in the name) which does not contain any of the larger files which can be downloaded online, e.g. the patch file.
-Contains the LICENSE and README.
+- <code>**qbactivator-[version][.min.zip][download_min]**</code>: a lightweight release ZIP package (take note of the `.min` in the name) which excludes larger files that can be downloaded online, such as the patch file.
+It also includes the LICENSE and README.
-- <code>**qbactivator-[version][.cmd][download_cmd]**</code> – just the script file.
+- <code>**qbactivator-[version][.cmd][download_cmd]**</code>: just the script file with no other files.

-They all do the same job since they are the same single script packaged differently.
-The regular package is best for people who don't have access to the internet at the location of a specific workstation or prefer to activate offline.
-The `.min.zip` and single `.cmd` are smallest to carry around and suit people with fast internet speeds for downloads and people who just need a quick fix.
+All packages perform the same function as they are derived from a single script, merely packaged in different formats.
+The regular package is ideal for users who either lack internet access at a specific workstation or prefer to activate the software offline.

+On the other hand, the `.min.zip` package and the single `.cmd` file are smaller and more portable.
+These formats are perfect for users with fast internet connections who can quickly download the files, or for those who need a swift, on-the-go solution.

 ### Available QuickBooks POS Software from Intuit